BramVanroy/trimbed/README.md

 # Trim tokenizer + model from a config file
 uv run trimbed trim --config configs/f2llm_dutch.yaml

-# Same config, one value changed and nothing written
+# Same config but overridden one value and nothing written (dry-run)
 uv run trimbed trim --config configs/f2llm_dutch.yaml --dry-run \
     selection.top_k=30000

-# Or without a config, keeping a preset and nothing else
+# Or without a config, keeping a preset
+# (only all alphanumeric tokens in the vocab are kept),
+# and the model is not trimmed
 uv run trimbed trim --model bert-base-multilingual-cased \
     --keep-preset alphanumeric --output-dir trimmed/bert --no-trim-model
 ```